Frequently Asked Questions

 When will I be notified of your decision on my application?

-If you have been interviewed, you will receive your admissions decision letter within 2 weeks (usually less than 1 week) after the interview.
-Interviewees receive one of three decisions: Accept, Deny, or Hold.
-If you are accepted, you are given two weeks to make a $500 deposit, which will be credited towards tuition at the time of your enrollment.
+If you have been interviewed, you will receive your admissions decision letter within two weeks (usually less than one week) after the interview.
+Interviewees receive one of three decisions: Accept, Waitlist, or Deny.
+If accepted, you are given two weeks to make a $500 deposit, which will be credited towards tuition at the time of your enrollment.

 Is it possible to defer to a later Fall semester if I am accepted?

 Sometimes, under unusual circumstances, it is possible.
-If, after you have paid your enrollment deposit, circumstances arise that prevent you from starting the Program in the current Fall semester, you may request to defer to the following Fall.
+If circumstances arise after you have paid your enrollment deposit that prevent you from starting the Program in the current Fall semester, you may request to defer to the following Fall.
 You need to put your request in writing.
-Your deposit is put on your student account so you needn’t pay another deposit.
-Deferment requests are considered on their individual merits.

-What if I have applied for a previous year but didn't attend, and now I have decided that I still want to attend your Program.
+What if I applied for your program last year but didn't attend, and now I have decided that I still want to attend?
 Must I reapply?

-Yes, you need to reapply, no matter what the situation was—whether you withdrew your application before a decision was made, or you were placed on the wait list and didn't get an offer of acceptance, or you were offered admission but declined, or even if you paid the enrollment deposit and then canceled without being granted a deferral.
-Each year the applicant pool is new, the competition is different.
-Anyone who was considered in a previous year must start all over again with a new CASPA application, pay the fee, send new references, and have the transcripts sent again.
+Yes, you need to reapply, no matter what the situation was—whether you withdrew your application before a decision was made, or you were placed on the waitlist and didn't get an offer of acceptance, you were offered admission but declined, or even if you paid the enrollment deposit and then canceled without being granted a deferral.
+Each year, the applicant pool is new, and the competition is different.
+Anyone considered in a previous year must start again with a new CASPA application, pay the fee, send new references, and have the transcripts sent again.

 What if I don’t get accepted?

-First, make sure you review our Program’s requirements—courses required, work experiences, GRE, GPA, references, and personal statement.
-If you believe you could better meet these requirements in another year or two, do the work and then apply through CASPA again.
+Review our Program’s requirements—courses required, work experience, GPA, references, and personal statement.
+If you could better meet these requirements in another year or two, do the work and then apply through CASPA again.

 How do I apply for financial aid?